Video-on-Demand Classifications Code

 2. Classifications mean the classifications and symbols set out in Part B of this Code or an alternative set of classifications and symbols approved by the Council.

-4. Member means a member or affiliate member of the New Zealand Media Council who offers VOD services and are signatories to this Code.
+4. Member means a media member or affiliate member of the NZ Media Council who offers video-on-demand services and are signatories to this Code.

 5. Video-on-Demand (VOD) programmes:

-1. Means a film or entertainment programme delivered to a viewer from a Member’s website when they select it from a Member VOD service;
+1. Means a film or entertainment programme delivered to a viewer after the viewer selects it from a media member’s VOD service on their website; and

 6. VOD service means a service provided through the internet that offers viewers a curated selection of video programmes by subscription (SVOD), on a per-view or transactional basis (TVOD) or free of charge (FVOD).
 For the purposes of this Code, VOD service also includes film or entertainment linear content that is delivered solely online.